Mares Puck Pro & Puck Pro Plus

 The battery compartment is sealed off from the other part of the computer.
 This means it won't flood the rest of the computer if this isn't sealed correctly.

 The battery is a standard 3 volt CR2450 on both models.
+The Battery Kit comes with a new battery door, a new o-ring seal, and a CR-2450 3v battery.

 Battery life is estimated to be somewhere between 300 to 500 dives.
 This varies depending on how you use it.
 Diving in cold water, use of the backlight and the beeper will increase the battery consumption.

 The battery icon doesn't show while it has plenty of charge.
 The icon will appear as a steady symbol as the battery starts to run low.
 There will still be enough charge for a few more dives, but you'll need to consider changing the battery shortly after the symbol appears.
-The backlight function will stop working once a low battery warning is activated.
+The back light function will stop working once a low battery warning is activated.

 The battery icon blinks when there's not enough battery for diving.
 Once the icon starts blinking, the Puck Pro doesn't function very well and won't turn on underwater when the battery symbol is blinking.